ncatlab/nlab-content/pages/17497.md

 +-- {: .proof}
 ###### Proof

-As in the proof of prop. \ref{MonoidalStructureOnHomotopyCategoryOfMonoidalModelCategory}, consider the following pasting composite of commuting diagams:
+As in the proof of prop. \ref{MonoidalStructureOnHomotopyCategoryOfMonoidalModelCategory}, consider the following pasting composite of commuting diagrams:

 $$